VMware Horizon 7.13.3 Composer

 8. Horizon 7.0.2 and newer have the ability to filter specific clipboard formats.

 9. Double-click Configure the PCoIP session audio bandwidth limit.
-For WAN connection users, VMware recommends setting this to 100 – 150 Or you can start with 300 Kbps and reduce as needed.
+For WAN connection users, Omnissa recommends setting this to 100 – 150 Or you can start with 300 Kbps and reduce as needed.

 Real-Time Audio-Video